 All members of the Council of Trustees are elected at the AGM in May.

-Documents associated with the previous AGM can be downloaded here:
+Documents associated with the previous AGM:

 Members can volunteer for any of the other committees at any time during the year.
 Fresh ideas and enthusiasm are always welcome!

 If you have any concerns or complaints please let us know.
 You can find a copy of our Complaints Procedure as well as our policies on Equal Opportunities and Safeguarding Children and Adults at risk HERE.